Introduction to Risk of Cloud Computing

-Analogous Situation: The government may come and go, and when they go the data might not be available temporarily or permanently depending on the next government’s plan.
+Analogous Situation: The government may come and go, and when they go, the data might not be available temporarily or permanently depending on the next government’s plan.

 - Return on investment: The whole intuition behind cloud computing is to be cost-effective.
-But due to unforeseen circumstances, the cost of the subscription is high, it might jeopardize the whole purpose of cloud computing.
+But due to unforeseen circumstances, the cost of the subscription is high; it might jeopardize the whole purpose of cloud computing.

-- Notification: Proper and transparent communication regarding lack of breach to the end customer puts them at risk as they might not be aware of the havoc caused due to the same.
+- Notification: Proper and transparent communication regarding the lack of breach to the end customer puts them at risk as they might not be aware of the havoc caused due to the same.